Twissi/me/source/posts/2014-07-17-cyborg-costume.html.markdown

 image: robot.jpg
 ---

 This half robot half human mask was created for the Nowhere festival.
 It is made out of plaster and was painted in metallic colors.
-I used adhesive foil to make a circuit board look and added some wires and a red led eye to make it look more mechanical.
+I used adhesive foil to create the circuit board look and I added some wires and a red LED eye to make it look more mechanical.